-Philip F. Lawler is editor of Catholic World News, the first English-language Catholic news service operating on the internet, which he founded in 1995.
+Philip F. Lawler is editor of Catholic World News, which he founded in 1995, making it the first English-language Catholic news service operating on the internet.

 Born and raised in the Boston area, Philip Lawler attended Catholic Memorial High School in West Roxbury, MA, where he won the state’s debating championship.
 He graduated with honors from Harvard College in 1972, majoring in Government.
 He did graduate work in political philosophy at the University of Chicago before settling into a career in journalism.